 Opioids are powerful drugs that provide temporary benefits for those in severe pain.
 However, we also know that people can become highly dependent on these drugs.
 Studies indicate that approximately 130 people die every day due to opioid overdoses.
 The Centers for Disease Control and Prevention (CDC) states that the total economic burden of opioid abuse in this country is around $80 billion a year.
-At the Weitz Firm, our Philadelphia opioid-related medical malpractice attorneys want to discuss some important factors related to preventing and treating opioid addiction.
+At The Weitz Firm, LLC, our Philadelphia opioid-related medical malpractice attorneys want to discuss some important factors related to preventing and treating opioid addiction.

 The medical community has become much more aware of their role in preventing opioid abuse.
 Arguably, the medical community played a large role causing the opioid addiction problem in this country.
 Doctors should explore a range of pain management options with patients that could be candidates for opioids.
 If these powerful drugs can be avoided, they should be.